Project Process Schedule

 The Pulse stations will be strategically located to serve current Pace customers along the corridor.
 The Dempster Line stations will be located roughly every half mile between Evanston and the O’Hare International Airport.

-Pace anticipates that many current Route 250 riders will use the Dempster Line and the line will likely attract new riders because of the faster travel times, increased frequency, and improved on-time performance.
+Pace anticipates that many current Route 250 riders will use the Dempster Line because of the faster travel times, increased frequency, and improved on-time performance.
 While changes to Route 250 service frequency may be considered, any significant changes will be subject to a public hearing.

-Throughout the project, stakeholder involvement activities for the Pulse Dempster Line will involve outreach to stakeholders and coordination with communities, businesses, public agencies, interest groups, and the general public.
+Throughout the project, stakeholder involvement activities for the project will involve outreach to stakeholders and coordination with communities, businesses, public agencies, interest groups, and the general public.

 As the project proceeds, public involvement and outreach efforts will be a priority.
-Pace will connect with its customers, the general public, affected property owners, communities, and business groups through outreach activities including a project website, public meetings, and one-on-one stakeholder meetings.
+Pace and CTA will continue to connect with current customers, the general public, affected property owners, communities, and business groups through a variety of outreach activities.